LimbleCMMS/limble-tree/projects/limble-tree/README.md

 As the user drags the branch over other branches of the tree, dropzones will appear to indicate where the dragged branch may be placed.
 Dropping into a dropzone will graft the dragged branch at that location.

+### Dragging Into Empty Trees

+Dropzones appear automatically as a branch is dragged over other branches.
+But what if the target tree has no other branches?
+In this case, a dropzone will not appear automatically.
+You will have to manually tell the tree when to render its dropzone using the `TreeDragAndDropService`.

 ### Configurable Restrictions For Drag-And-Drop

 A tree can be configured to disallow certain branches from...